3ziye/put-file/doc/DEPLOYMENT.md

    - Confirm server port is correctly mapped
    - View application logs for detailed information

-Through the above steps, you can successfully configure and use the automatic deployment function of GoStaticServe to achieve continuous integration and continuous deployment of code.
+Through the above steps, you can successfully configure and use the automatic deployment function of put-file to achieve continuous integration and continuous deployment of code.